 Writing like a robot

 This happens when the blogger lacks confidence in their skills or is used to writing for an academic audience.
 A blog post is not a term paper.
 Most readers are scanning for information.
-Your content must read effortlessly and sound like an actual conversation you would have if the reader was in front of you.
+Your content should read effortlessly and sound like an actual conversation you would have if the reader was in front of you.

 Not capturing leads